-Acute urticaria is a condition where an itchy rash suddenly develops.
 The rash may be triggered by an allergy, or by another factor such as heat or exercise.
 In most cases the rash lasts 24-48 hours and is not serious.
-You may not require any treatment, but antihistamines can ease the symptoms until the rash clears.
+You may not require any treatment; however, medicines called antihistamines can ease the symptoms until the rash clears.

-Urticaria (sometimes called hives) is an itchy rash caused by tiny amounts of fluid that leak from blood vessels just under the skin surface.
-Urticaria is classed as:
+When you have hives (urticaria), you have an itchy rash caused by tiny amounts of fluid that leak from blood vessels just under the skin surface.
+Hives can be classed as follows:

-- Acute urticaria - if it develops suddenly and lasts less than six weeks.
+- Acute - if it develops suddenly and lasts less than six weeks.
 Most cases last 24-48 hours.
-About 1 in 6 people will have at least one bout of urticaria in their life.
+In some cases the rash only lasts a few hours.
+About 1 in 6 people will have at least one bout of hives in their lives.
 It can affect anyone at any age.
-Some people have recurring bouts of acute urticaria.
+Some people have recurring bouts of acute hives.

-- Chronic urticaria - if it persists longer than six weeks.
+- Chronic - if it persists longer than six weeks.
 (Chronic means persistent or ongoing.)
 This is uncommon.
-(See separate leaflet called Chronic Urticaria (Hives) for more details.)
+See separate leaflet called Hives (Chronic Urticaria) for more details.

-This rest of this leaflet deals only with acute urticaria.
+This rest of this leaflet deals only with hives which are acute.

-What does the rash of acute urticaria look like?
+What does the rash of hives look like?

 The weals are commonly 1-2 cm across but can vary in size.
 There may be just a few but sometimes many develop over various parts of the body.
 Sometimes weals next to each other join together to form larger ones.
 The weals can be any shape but are often circular.
 As a weal fades, the surrounding flare remains for a while.
 This makes the affected area of skin look blotchy and red.
 The blotches then fade gradually and the skin returns to normal.